 All other stages and tents than the main stage are on one level and are in grassy areas.
 The Family Performance and Workshop Tent and the Spoken Word Tent have dedicated accessibility viewing areas.

-A festival site map is available on arrival from our dedicated access stewards and all accessibility routes and facilities are clearly marked on this map.
+A festival site map is available online here and on arrival from our dedicated access stewards and all accessibility routes and facilities are clearly marked on this map.

 1.2 From Penge